Kyo folding fans Kyo sensu

 - 12. Folding

-Firstly herakuchiake using a bamboo spatula is carried out to split the pasted core paper into two layers, and then the damp jigami is inserted between origata (folding molds), and each crease is individually folded.
+After a bamboo spatula is used to split the pasted core paper into two layers, then the damp paper is inserted between folding molds, and each crease is individually folded.

-Using a sashidake (thin bamboo tool) a space to insert each nakabone rib is created in the part that was split into two layers in the herakuchiake stage.
+Using a thin bamboo tool, a space to insert each rib is created in the space of the paper that was split into two layers.

-To adjust to the right size, the excess paper at the top and bottom of the jigami is removed using a mangiri (large blade).
+So that it is the correct size, the excess paper at the top and bottom of the paper is removed using a large blade.

-Firstly oyatame is carried out in which the fan’s oyabone (side guards) are warmed to bend inward along with the tamekawa.
-Oyatame ensures the fan closes tightly and helps produce the characteristic sharp snapping sound.
-Finally, glue is applied to the inner side of the side guards, and attached to both ends of the jigami and left to dry.
-The Kyo Sensu is now completed.
+Side guards (called oyabone) of the fan are warmed so they bend inward.
+This step ensures the fan closes tightly and helps produce the characteristic sharp snapping sound.
+Finally, glue is applied to the inner side of the side guards, and attached to both ends of the paper and left to dry.

 Where to Buy & More Information